-4 Carbs to Eat if You Want to Debloat, According to a Dietitian
+4 Carbs to Eat If You Want to Debloat, According to a Dietitian

-But for everyone else seeking to minimize their visibly distended belly through dietary strategies, the answer is usually found in changes to the overall dietary pattern rather than zeroing in on a single food.
+But for everyone else seeking to minimize their distended belly through dietary strategies, the answer is usually found in changes to the overall dietary pattern rather than zeroing in on a single food.
 And a more realistic expectation from food isn't that eating something specific will deflate an already-bloated belly, but rather that identifying 'safer' foods that are less likely to create or aggravate bloating can prevent the problem from happening.

 So forget those infographics you see all over social media listing a common set of foods that alleviate bloating, and think twice before resigning yourself to a low-carb diet for the rest of your life just to control your bloating.
-Instead, start getting in tune with your body's specific bloating patterns to figure out what carb containing foods are actually safest for you.
+Instead, start getting in tune with your body's specific bloating patterns to figure out what carb-containing foods are actually safest for you.

 Pictured Recipe: Spinach & Egg Sweet Potato Toast